 At the end of your lesson we will give you all the information about how you can continue your dancing in a regular basis and tailor your lessons towards your specific needs.
 We have found that students that take private lessons combined with group classes and practice parties learn the fastest.

 You can just drop in any of our group classes.
 Call us or check our online calendar for best times and days for classes suitable for your interest.
-Our studio does run beginner, intermediate and advanced classes.
-Group class tuition is $15 per person per class or $85 for 10 class card.
+Our studio does run beginner to intermediate group classes.
+Group class tuition is $20 per person per class or $100 for unlimited group classes for that month(Saturday cardio and Workshops are not included).
 You do not need a partner for private lessons or group classes.

 Absolutely!
 We can custom choreograph your first dance to a song that you have specifically selected.
 We can even help suggest what dance any song may be best for.
 Every wedding couple is unique and we want to make sure we understand your vision, venue and personality to make the best suggestions.